5 Small Towns In Tuscany That You Probably Never Heard Of (But you should!)

 3. Montefioralle

-Who would have known that such a jewel could be just a mile west from the famous Greve In Chianti.
-This well-preserved medieval town that was once the stronghold of the Greve valley is located in the heart of Tuscan Chianti wine country and is the rumored birthplace of Amerigo Vespucci.
 I only recently stumbled upon this place full of stone houses with doorways lovingly kept-up with plenty of plants and sweeping views of the countryside.
-It used to go by the name ‘Monteficalle’ for the fig trees that once abundantly grew around the castle and mentioned in a poem by the famous Bocaccio.
+It used to go by the name ‘Monteficalle’ for the fig trees that once abundantly grew around the castle and were mentioned in a poem by the famous Bocaccio.
 This is the ideal town to explore wineries and local hearty cuisine,.
 We recommend coming for the feast day of St. Joseph in mid-March when the town people fill the street for freshly-made ‘fritelle’ (sweet rice fritters).
 Before heading to Greve, stop at the excellent osteria (Taverna del Guerrino) inside the town’s walls.

 4. Barga (Garfagnana)

-You might have heard of Lucca, but don’t miss this medieval hilltop town in the Garfagnana area with its maze of cobble-stoned streets, pretty houses and a 12th century castle (Duomo di San Cristoforo) offering a panoramic view.
+You might have heard of Lucca, but don’t miss this medieval hilltop town in the Garfagnana area with its maze of cobble-stoned streets, pretty Tuscan houses, and a 12th century castle (Duomo di San Cristoforo) offering a breathtaking panoramic view.
 Its much less touristy than other places in Tuscany and the atmosphere is deliciously sleepy and laid back.
 The views here offer a green window into the Serchio valley and Apuan Alps.

 5. Cetona